AntonShevchuk/ukrainian-typography-keyboard-layout/README.md

 ### Installer

-* Download a `ukrainian-typography.dmg` from the [releases page](https://github.com/AntonShevchuk/ukrainian-typography-keyboard-layout/releases)
+* Download a `ukrainian-typography.dmg` from the [release page](https://github.com/AntonShevchuk/ukrainian-typography-keyboard-layout/releases)
 * Run the `Keyboard Installer`
 * Drag and drop `ukrainian-typography.bundle` to the installer window
-* Choose one of the available option:
+* Choose one of the available options:
   * Install for current user (recommended)
   * Install for all users (Sierra or earlier)
 * After a logout you can add the typographic layout in `System Preferences` > `Keyboard` > `Input Sources` menu